DAOmasons/daomasons-docs/docs/Rules/decision-making.md

 ## What does a Project DAO decide on?

-Any and all decisions regarding within the project scope.
+Any and all decisions within the project scope.
 Most, if not all cases, the project lead should be the one making decisions for the project.
 These decisions would include:

 - Scope of the project
 - Changing roles within the project